 The methods do not require the use of derivatives, and do not assume that the function is differentiable.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-BRENT is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+BRENT is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.